Thomas-Alexandre Dumas: Commander-in-chief of the Army of the Alps

-Commander-in-chief of the Army of the West (1793) in the Vendée
+Commander-in-chief of the Army of the West (1794) in the Vendée

 In early August 1794 Dumas was briefly assigned to command the École de Mars military school at Neuilly-sur-Seine near Paris.
 He was reassigned to lead the Army of the West from August to October 1794.
 He was responsible for consolidating the recent government victory over a massive insurgency in the region of the Vendée against the French revolutionary government.
 He focused on increasing military discipline and eliminating soldiers' abuses of the local population.
-One historian, despite or because of his pro-royalist sentiments, characterised Dumas in this command as "fearless and irreproachable", a leader who "deserves to pass into posterity and makes a favorable contrast with the executioners, his contemporaries, whom public indignation will always nail to the pillory of History!"
+One historian, despite or because of his pro-royalist sentiments, characterised Dumas in this command as "fearless and irreproachable", a leader who "deserves to pass into posterity and makes a favourable contrast with the executioners, his contemporaries, whom public indignation will always nail to the pillory of History!"

 General in the Army of the Rhine (France)

 In September 1795 Dumas served under General Jean-Baptiste Kléber in the Army of the Rhine.
 He participated in the French attack on Düsseldorf, where he was wounded.